justinpombrio/cs2951y-reading-notes/notes.md

 parameters.
 "A set!-expression must occur in the lexical scope of a define that introduces the set!-expression's left-hand side."

+*Question:* how does it get away with only having an "environment", but no "heap"? *Answer:* there is no value mutation, so values can be conflated with their locations.

 Question: does the 'ouch' program witness the difference between recursive function definitions and using the y-combinator?